November 7, 2018

 In 1996, Yale Law School launched a Global Constitutionalism Seminar, which in 2011 became a part of the Gruber Program for Global Justice and Women’s Rights at Yale.

-Available now online are the five most recent volumes of the Seminar, with the sixth (for 2017), entitled Reconstituting Constitutional Orders, forthcoming.
-Abstracts of those volumes are below.
+Available now online are the seven most recent volumes of the Seminar.
 These readings provided the bases for discussions at the three-day private gathering of jurists on constitutional courts, Supreme Courts, and transnational courts, who join with members of the Yale Law Faculty.

 The Seminar’s first chair and the editor of the initial ten volumes was Professor Paul Gewirtz.
 The Seminar was thereafter chaired by Professor Robert Post before he became the Dean, and then co-chaired by Professors Bruce Ackerman and Jed Rubenfeld.
 Since 2012, the Seminar has been chaired by Professor Judith Resnik.